target/data-validator/.github/ISSUE_TEMPLATE/new_check.md

 # What does the configuration look like?

 <!--
-Provide an example of how you would like the configuration for the check to look.
+Provide documentation of how you envision the configuration of the validator to function.
+Please follow the style of other validators in the README, see https://github.com/target/data-validator#validators.
 Most of our rework requests are the result of an unclear vision for the interface to the check!
 -->